-Despite this, there are times when it may be best for your doctor to review your symptoms and how they affect you.
+Despite this, there are times when it may be best for your healthcare provider to review your symptoms and how they affect you.
 Here are suggestions for when to seek additional guidance from a medical professional.

 Developments of Concern

-Wrong beliefs about IBS may lead to distress, more doctor visits, and unneeded tests.
+Wrong beliefs about IBS may lead to distress, more healthcare provider visits, and unneeded tests.
 It helps to know, IBS: